To work with the Advanced tab, you should have the following access rights to the unit:

 The option allows using cellular base stations (LBS) to determine the unit location, for example, when GPS data is not valid.
 The data obtained this way is not as accurate as GPS data and shows only an approximate location.

-LBS data is used only if the Allow positioning by cellular base stations option is enabled and there is GPS data that doesn't meet the specified filtration criteria.
-If there is no GPS data, LBS data is not used.
+LBS data is used only if the Allow positioning by cellular base stations option is enabled and there is no GPS data or it doesn't meet the specified filtration criteria.
 In addition, messages with LBS data are not taken into account in the trip detector and eco driving.

 |Skip invalid messages|